-16 Sep TWO THINGS to Avoid When Dating!
-(Hint: Can Happen on Planes)
+16 Sep TWO THINGS to Avoid When Dating.
+They Might Surprise You!

 Hello Love Ninja — I’m about to deliver the best dating advice for people who feel clueless and seem to crash and brun.